sleaux-meaux/get-iplayer-automator/README.md

 get-iplayer-automator
 =====================

 The goal of Get iPlayer Automator is to allow iTunes and your Mac to become the hub for your British Television experience regardless of where in the world you are.
 Currently, Get iPlayer Automator allows you to download and watch BBC and ITV shows on your Mac.
-Series-Link/PVR functionality (BBC only) ensures you will never miss your favourite shows.
+Series-Link/PVR functionality ensures you will never miss your favourite shows.
 Programmes are fully tagged and added to iTunes automatically upon completion.
 It is simple and easy to use, and runs on any machine running Mac OS X 10.7 or later.
 And since the shows are in iTunes, it is extremely easy to transfer them to your iPod, iPhone, or Apple TV allowing you to enjoy your shows on the go or on your television.

-The current release is 1.9b5.
-I will keep naming these 'beta' until I get Sparkle set up for automatic updating.
-That is well underway, and will be hosted here on GitHub, if I have set it up properly.
+The current release is 1.9.2.

 ### [Download latest release](https://github.com/Ascoware/get-iplayer-automator/releases/latest)

 ### [Report Issues](https://github.com/Ascoware/get-iplayer-automator/wiki/Reporting-Issues)

 ### Version history

+#### 1.9.2
+- Incorporated get_iplayer 3.02
+-- This means the option for using the show thumbnail instead of the series thumbnail can be removed, as this is now the default behavior.
+- Fixed slow caching by including needed Perl libraries
+- Rewrote downloading of ITV program metadata to use built-in macOS networking code
+- Removed the 'provided' proxy option, as the tom-tech.com backend that it relied upon no longer exists.

 #### 1.9b6:
 - Turned on update checking.
 This is almost ready to go.